marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 `The value of the int is 4`.

 ## Primitives versus Classes
 You may have picked up on the fact that `String` is capitalised, while `int`, `double`, `char` and `boolean` are not.
 This is because `int`, `double`, `char` and `boolean` are all **primitive data types**, while  `String` is a **class data type**.
 These may not mean anything to you yet, but in essence there are 8 built-in primitives within Java.
 Primitives cannot be added or removed by the programmer; they are the DNA of the programming language.
 Primitives represent one scalar value.
 Classes are far more powerful than primitives.
-They shift the power to the programmer, allowing the programmer to create classes, which are composed from other datatypes.
+They shift the power to the programmer, allowing the programmer to create classes, which are composed from other data types.
 Java comes with a bunch of classes built in, namely `String`.

 But what about `Integer`, `Double`, and `Boolean` etc.?
 These are indeed classes, that wrap around their respective primitives.
 So the following would be perfectly valid: